insight-platform/Similari/README.md

 ```

 5. Usage examples are located at [python](python).
+6. MOT Challenge Docker image for Similari trackers and conventional trackers is [here](python/motchallenge).
+   You can easily build all-in-one Docker image and try ours trackers.

 ## Manuals and Articles
 Collected articles about how the Similari can be used to solve specific problems.